duohub-ai/qdrant-multiregion-distribution/README.md

 #### ORGANISATION

 The organisation name is used in the naming of resources.
-You do not need to use this - it is a variable I use to organise my AWS account, though if you do not use it, you will need to update resource names and variables through the repo.
+You do not need to use this - it is a variable I use to organise my AWS account, though if you do not use it, you will need to update resource names and remove the organisation variables throughout the project.

 #### REGIONS